01 of 10

 Cut Two Boards to Length

-The first step of these free woodworking plans for a tapering jig is to cut two boards of equal length from your piece of stock.
-I find that 30-inches is about the right length for the two sides of the tapering jig, but if you want a longer or shorter tapering jig, you can adjust your lengths accordingly.
+The first step is to cut two boards of equal length from your piece of stock.
+30 inches is the ideal length for the two sides of this tapering jig, but if you want a longer or shorter jig, you can adjust your lengths accordingly.
 Just make sure that both boards are the same length.Continue to 3 of 10 below.

 03 of 10